bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 1/promise-pipelining.md

 ## Summary

-This is a follow on proposal to [proposal-eventual-send](https://github.com/Agoric/proposal-eventual-send), providing syntactic sugar for the APIs of that proposal.
+This is a follow on proposal to [[eventual-send]], providing syntactic sugar for the APIs of that proposal.

 The 2011 [ECMAScript strawman concurrency proposal](https://web.archive.org/web/20161026162206/http://wiki.ecmascript.org/doku.php?id=strawman:concurrency)